aliciag92/regression-project/README.md

 - Summarize performance, interpret, and document results.

 #### 5. Deliver
+- OLS model using LinearRegression with features from prepped data outperformed baseline and all other models:
+    - RMSE: 196,823.86
+    - R-squared value: 0.23
+- The OLS Linear Regression Model should be used moving forward as it predicts home value.
-- Summarization of findings about the drivers of the single unit property values in a [report summary](https://docs.google.com/presentation/d/1z8M6uMmNz0o89Z0B0laBm0DcDtgUHr0YVfXxqvU4460/edit?usp=sharing).
+- Summarization of findings about the drivers of the single unit property values can be found here in my [report summary](https://docs.google.com/presentation/d/1z8M6uMmNz0o89Z0B0laBm0DcDtgUHr0YVfXxqvU4460/edit?usp=sharing).

 ****

 ### Recreating Project
-- To reproduce project, download [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py) and [zillow-report.ipynb](https://github.com/aliciag92/regression-project/blob/main/zillow-report.ipynb) in your working directory and follow the steps from the pipeline process above
+- To reproduce this project, download [wrangle.py](https://github.com/aliciag92/regression-project/blob/main/wrangle.py) and [zillow-report.ipynb](https://github.com/aliciag92/regression-project/blob/main/zillow-report.ipynb) in your working directory and follow the steps from the pipeline process above
-- You can always do your own exploring, modeling, and evaluating to deliver any new information.
+- You can always obtain more features, or remove the ones you do not want, do your own exploring, modeling, and evaluating to deliver any new information.

 ****
 ![Zillow](https://1000logos.net/wp-content/uploads/2017/11/Color-Zillow-Logo.jpg)